swissskimmilk/calculus/README.md

 ## simp.py
 Computes the integral of an equation using Simpson's rule.
 Requires the upper and lower bounds, equation, and number of steps.
 ## eulers method.py
 Creates a table of tables, showing euler's method.
 Requires the step size, number of steps, y(0) and the equation for dy/dx.
-It currentlyy only works with y(0) as the given.
+It currently only works with y(0) as the given.